About CT Green LEAF Schools

 Connecticut Green LEAF Schools are healthy, productive learning environments.
 Studies show that a green school raises student academic achievement, saves money, and improves the health of students and staff.
 Schools with strong EL and SL build critical thinking skills by designing curriculum that provides interesting, relevant, and real-world contexts for learning core concepts and skills while aligning with NGSS, state standards, and district learning benchmarks.
 These schools are energized by a mission to make a difference in their school and community.

-Academic Benefits: Environmental education (EE) contributes to overall academic achievement and higher performance on tests when it is strategically integrated into the curriculum.
+Environmental education (EE) contributes to overall academic achievement and higher performance on tests when it is strategically integrated into the curriculum.
 Students learn more effectively within a real-world, experiential-based context combined with more traditional classroom approaches.

-Health Benefits: Going green offers many health benefits for students and staff, including improved nutrition, physical and mental health.
+Going green offers many health benefits for students and staff, including improved nutrition, physical and mental health.
 A focus on healthy eating, physical activity, time spent outdoors, and healthy environments lead to a decrease in obesity, asthma, and other illnesses and an increase in attendance rates.

-Reduced Costs: Green schools are energy efficient, have lower utility costs, conserve resources, and reduce waste.
+Green schools are energy efficient, have lower utility costs, conserve resources, and reduce waste.
 Savings on energy, waste and water bills means extra money that can be used for academic and enrichment programs and facilities improvements, such as water filling stations.

 Ideas for Aligning to CT Green LEAF School Pillars